 In May 2018, we were named in an action related to the Parkland, Florida shooting, filed in the Circuit Court, Broward County, Florida, seeking a declaratory judgment that a Florida statute that provides firearm manufacturers and dealers immunity from liability when their legally manufactured and lawfully sold firearms are later used in criminal acts only applies to civil actions commenced by governmental agencies not private litigants.
 In August 2018, we moved to dismiss the complaint on the grounds that it seeks an impermissible advisory opinion.
 On December 6, 2018, the court granted defendants' motion to dismiss without prejudice and granted plaintiffs leave to amend their complaint.
 On December 10, 2018, plaintiffs filed a Second Amended Complaint for Declaratory Relief.
 On December 13, 2018, defendants filed a Motion to Dismiss Plaintiffs' Second Amended Complaint.
 On November 21, 2019, the court granted defendants' motion to dismiss plaintiffs' second amended complaint, with prejudice.
 On August 27, 2020, the plaintiffs filed a Motion for Entry of Final and Appealable Order.
 We opposed, and on November 4, 2020, the court issued an order denying plaintiffs' motion.
 On November 13, 2020, the plaintiffs filed a Notice of Appeal.
-On November 18, 2020, the Fourth District Court of Appeal of the State of Florida issued an order requiring plaintiffs to file a brief explaining the basis for the court's jurisdiction and how their appeal is timely given the order rendered November 22, 2019.
+On November 18, 2020, the Fourth District Court of Appeal of the State of Florida, or the Court of Appeal, issued an order requiring plaintiffs to file a brief explaining the basis for the court's jurisdiction and how their appeal is timely given the order rendered November 22, 2019.
+On November 25, 2020, plaintiffs-appellants filed a jurisdictional brief.
+On December 7, 2020, we filed our response, incorporating a motion to dismiss.
+On December 28, 2020, the Court of Appeal denied our motion to dismiss, and ordered that the case proceed as a Petition for Writ of Certiorari.
+On February 18, 2021, plaintiffs-petitioners filed their petition with the Court of Appeal.

 We are a defendant in a putative class proceeding before the Ontario Superior Court of Justice in Toronto, Canada.
 The action was filed on December 16, 2019.
 The action claims CAD\$50 million in aggregate general damages, CAD\$100 million in aggregate punitive damages, special damages in an unspecified amount, together with interest and legal costs.
 The named plaintiffs are two victims of a shooting that took place in Toronto on July 22, 2018 and their family members.
 One victim was shot and injured during the shooting.
 The other suffered unspecified injuries while fleeing the shooting.
 The plaintiffs are seeking to certify a claim on behalf of classes that include all persons who were killed or injured in the shooting and their immediate family members.
 The plaintiffs allege negligent design and public nuisance.
 The case has not been certified as a class action.
 On July 13, 2020, we filed a Notice of Motion for an order striking the claim and dismissing the action in its entirety.
-On October 16, 2020, the plaintiffs opposed our motion.
-On November 10, 2020, we filed a reply to plaintiffs' opposition.
-A hearing on our motion seeking to dismiss the action is scheduled for December 3-4, 2020.
+On February 11, 2021, the court granted our motion in part and denied it in part.
+We intend to file a motion for leave to appeal the court's decision.